gkaimakas/angular.validators/README.md

 ### Validator service

 Angular validators exposes validatorjs as an angular service named validator.
+More on [validator.js](https://www.npmjs.com/package/validator)

 ### Changelog
 v4.0.4 - changes on the validator service!